lcouper/DogHeartworm/README.md

 Q2: GBM identifying which climate / land cover predictors are important for each species

-## Next to do ##
+## Just done / Next to do ##

-- Check if Bayesian optimizaiton working
+- Bayesian optimizaiton does seem to be working.
+-   Need to increase nrounds and run in Sherlock (can do after CG responds)
 - Check if one-hot encoding actually working
-- Look into model evaluation metrics e.g., change in Gini impurity criterion, 'gain', overall predictor error
-- Figure out how to calculate OOB predictor error
+- Figure out how to do bootstrapping (After CG responds)
-- Figure out how to calculate marginal effects / partial dependence plots (new package: https://github.com/bgreenwell/pdp)
+- Figure out how to create partial dependence plots